Cosys-Lab/Cosys-AirSim/docs/settings.md

 ## ClockSpeed
 This setting allows you to set the speed of simulation clock with respect to wall clock.
 For example, value of 5.0 would mean simulation clock has 5 seconds elapsed when wall clock has 1 second elapsed (i.e. simulation is running faster).
 The value of 0.1 means that simulation clock is 10X slower than wall clock.
 The value of 1 means simulation is running in real time.
 It is important to realize that quality of simulation may decrease as the simulation clock runs faster.
 You might see artifacts like object moving past obstacles because collision is not detected.
 However slowing down simulation clock (i.e. values < 1.0) generally improves the quality of simulation.

-## Segmentation Settings
-The `InitMethod` determines how object IDs are initialized at startup to generate [segmentation](image_apis.md#segmentation).
-The value "" or "CommonObjectsRandomIDs" (default) means assign random IDs to each object at startup.
-This will generate segmentation view with random colors assign to each object.
-The value "None" means don't initialize object IDs.
-This will cause segmentation view to have single solid colors.
-This mode is useful if you plan to set up object IDs using [APIs](image_apis.md#segmentation) and it can save lot of delay at startup for large environments like CityEnviron.

- If `OverrideExisting` is false then initialization does not alter non-zero object IDs already assigned otherwise it does.

- If `MeshNamingMethod` is "" or "OwnerName" then we use mesh's owner name to generate random hash as object IDs.
-If its "StaticMeshName" then we use static mesh's name to generate random hash as object IDs.
-Note that it is not possible to tell individual instances of the same static mesh apart this way, but the names are often more intuitive.

 ## Camera Settings
 The `CameraDefaults` element at root level specifies defaults used for all cameras.
 These defaults can be overridden for individual camera in `Cameras` element inside `Vehicles` as described later.